Conserve freshwater and restore water cycles at multiple scales using regenerative practices, collaborative management, and innovative technologies.

 Support water protection.
 Get to know your conservation authority and their role in source water protection, such as the Hamilton-Halton region.
 Find data on vulnerable areas in your own region through this detailed source water protection atlas.
 Urge your local and provincial governments to safeguard groundwater supplies, and if needed, help build a strategy for your community.
 Volunteer for water monitoring in your community, and in rural areas, be sure your local well maintained.
 Add your voice to campaigns on water issues, such as the one for a moratorium on gravel mining and keep up with the status of protected areas, like the Greenbelt in southern Ontario.

 Support the Great Lakes.
 Learn about areas of concern in the Great Lakes and their tributaries and about the projects of the US-Canada Great Lakes Commission.
+Here’s their list of transboundary waters.
 Understand the issues with toxic algae from agricultural runoff, pipeline leaks, and road salt, which affects our drinking water and decreases biodiversity.
 Participate in public consultations, such as the Scarborough Bluffs Revitalization Study.
 Join a water organization, such as Our Living Waters, Biinaagami, the Great Lakes Protection Alliance, or find one near you.
 Check out the Great Lakes Guide to explore and foster a connection to places across this region.

 Support dam removal.
 Removing ageing and obsolete dams, such as the Milltown Dam in New Brunswick, can reconnect fragmented rivers and restore plant and animal life that depend on these aquatic ecosystems.
 Encourage alternatives to new megadams.
 This Canadian Wildlife Federation database lists barriers to freshwater connectivity.
 Here is a citizen’s guide to dam removal from the US that explains the process.
 See this list of rivers at risk in Ontario, and read stories of small dam removal.
 Support the shift to alternative hydropower where you live.
 If you have a body of water near you installing a micro hydro system could generate power for you and your wider community, such as at the Algonquin Eco-Lodge micro-project.